This treasured piece of furniture had become dated and worn. Just giving it a fresh coat of paint and new hardware gave it a classy makeover.

 My daddy built me this dresser when I was a teenager.
 It was the first one he had ever attempted to make and he was very proud of the final outcome.

-Over the years, and several military moves, the top of the dresser was broken and the trim pieces lost.
-For nearly ten years now this dresser has sat in my basement just waiting for me to get around to either fixing it or giving it a makeover.
+Over the years, and several military moves, the top of the dresser had gotten broken and the trim pieces lost.
+For over ten years this dresser sat in my basement just waiting for me to get around to either fixing it or giving it a makeover.

-Well, I promised my daddy that I would never get rid of this dresser, but I think he would agree it needed some TLC and a makeover.
+I promised my daddy that I would never get rid of this dresser, but I think he would agree with me, if he was still with us, that it needed some TLC and a makeover.

 This dresser not only has a very dated color of stain, but the hardware on the drawer fronts really needed to be updated as well.
 Thanks to some of the wonderful selections at D. Lawless Hardware, I was able to find some beautiful amber glass knobs that will really give it some class!

 Disclaimer: This post has been updated for 2021.
 It was originally part of a sponsored furniture makeover group.
 At the time I received the hardware as part of the sponsored post.

 First though, we needed to address the problem with the broken top.
 For this part, my husband came to the rescue and not only removed the damaged trim pieces, but also reattached and repaired the original top.

 Next, I needed to change the color of the stain.